GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	replaced with the Gerrit project name.
-This is a Gerrit specific extension to the otherwise standard Git URL syntax and it must be included in each URL so that Gerrit can figure out where each project needs to be replicated.
+This is a Gerrit specific extension to the otherwise standard Git URL syntax and it must be included in each URL so that Gerrit can figure out where each project needs to be replicated. `${name}` may only be omitted if the remote refers to a single repository (i.e.: Exactly one [remote.NAME.projects][3] and that name's value is a single project match.).

 	See [git push][1] for details on Git URL syntax.

 [1]: http://www.git-scm.com/docs/git-push#URLS
+[3]: #remote.NAME.projects

 remote.NAME.adminUrl
 :	Address of the alternative remote server only for repository